 There are many tools available to interface with the CloudStack API.
 Apache Libcloud is one of those.
 In this section we provide a basic example of how to use Libcloud with CloudStack.
-It assumes that you have access to a CloudStack endpoint and that you have the API access key and secret key of a user.
+It assumes that you have access to a CloudStack endpoint and that you have the API access key and secret key of a user the libcloud API.